 In the picture below, I made chocolate oatmeal with cacao powder, cinnamon, chia seeds and cacao nibs.
 This is the texture after stirring it all together and letting it sit for a good 15 minutes.

 Simply put, yes!
 Oats are a great source of fiber and protein, and kefir is an excellent source of calcium, vitamin D, protein and probiotics.
-Making oatmeal this way will sustain you throughout your morning!
+Pairing these two together will help sustain you throughout your morning!

 - 1 cup frozen fruit